telematics-lab/IoD_Sim/docs/leo-nr-json-guide.md

 **Description:** A list of indices of the bands within the selected channel that the device should use.
 If empty or not specified, the device will be configured to use all available bands in the channel.

 ### `netDevices[i].directivity`
 **Description:** Configuration of the initial antenna pointing direction.
+This can be configured as a single object (applied to all bandwidth parts) or as an array of objects to specify tilted directivity for each BWP independently using the `bwpId` property.
 - `mode`: Directivity mode string.
 Options:
   - `nearest-gnb`: Points towards the nearest gNB (only for UE).
   - `serving-gnb`: Points towards the currently connected gNB (only for UE).